Dawesie/let-us-play/README.md

 # **Deployment**
 The site was deployed through GitHub as follows:
 - In the GitHub repository, select project name, then navigate to “setting”, top right of the screen.
-- Navigate to “pages” in the menu on the left-hand side of the screen, once in GitHub pages, select none under branch, then select main and then save.
+- Navigate to “pages” in the menu on the left-hand side of the screen, once in GitHub pages, select none under branch, then select main and then click save.
 - This page will then provide a link to the website, listed here: https://dawesie.github.io/let-us-play/